Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 <sup>(2)</sup> *[overfitting](https://bigghis.github.io/AI-appunti/guide/generics.html?highlight=overfitting#generalizzazioni-del-comportamento-delle-reti-neurali){:target="_blank" rel="noopener"} occurs when a model adapts too closely to the details and noise in the training data, compromising its ability to generalize.
 The model learns not only the underlying patterns but also random fluctuations and anomalies specific to the training set, resulting in excellent performance on training data but poor performance on new, unseen data.*

+<sup>(3)</sup> *[attention](https://bigghis.github.io/AI-appunti/guide/nn/attention.html){:target="_blank" rel="noopener"} is a mechanism in neural networks that allows the model to focus on relevant parts of the input data.
+It is used in [transformer models](https://arxiv.org/abs/1706.03762){:target="_blank" rel="noopener"} to process sequences of tokens in parallel, allowing the model to learn relationships between words and phrases in a more efficient way.*
 #### Training Hyperparameters

 ```yaml